Songkhla province: History

+Early states

-Songkhla was the seat of an old Malay Kingdom with heavy Srivijayan influence.
+Songkhla was the seat of an old Malay kingdom under strong Srivijayan influence.
 In ancient times (200–1400 CE), Songkhla formed the northern extremity of the Malay Kingdom of Langkasuka.
 The city-state then succeeded as the Sultanate of Singgora, it later became a tributary of Nakhon Si Thammarat, suffering damage during several attempts to gain independence.

-In Arabic-Persian merchant’s record from 1450-1550, Songkhla was firstly known as Singor or Singora.
+In Arabic and Persian merchants’ records from 1450–1550, Songkhla was firstly known as Singor or Singora.

+The Sathing Phra isthmus

 Archaeological excavations on the isthmus between Lake Songkhla and the sea reveal that in the 10th through the 14th century this was a major urbanized area, and a center of international maritime trade, in particular with Quanzhou in China.
 The long Sanskrit name of the state that existed there has been lost; its short Sanskrit name was Singhapura ("Lion City") (not to be confused with Singapura), a city state.
 The short vernacular name was Satingpra, coming from the Mon-Khmer sting/steng/stang (meaning "river") and the Sanskrit pura ("city").
 The ruins of the important port city of Satingpra are just few kilometres north of Songkhla city.

+Excavation has recorded the town and its neighbours in more detail.
+The moated town of Sathing Phra is rectangular and covers about 0.9 km^{2}, 500 m from the gulf and 3 km from the lagoon.
+Two large brick building foundations were uncovered there in 1979–80, and Tang, Song, Yuan and Ming wares give it port activity from the 7th to the 15th century.
+At Khok Thong, an inner port on the lagoon side active from the 7th to the 17th century, the finds include a carnelian intaglio seal cut with a bull and a crescent, glass beads, gold ornaments, a shivalinga, stupa finials and a brick shrine.
+Khao Khuha, a rock-cut Hindu temple of the 7th or 8th century, has two chambers and a painted om; a bronze Agastya of the 8th century came from the nearby Phang Phra pond and a torso of Vishnu of the 10th from the same area.
+Antefixes of candrashala form at Khao Noi are compared with examples from U Thong and from An Giang in southern Vietnam.

+A kiln site at Pa-O, 17 km south of the old town, produced kendi water vessels in the 12th and 13th centuries which have been recovered at Trowulan and Kota Cina in Indonesia, Muara Jambi in Sumatra and Polonnaruwa in Sri Lanka.
+Siriporn Sanghiran notes that no Chinese or other foreign account mentions this export at all.
+She also reports the identification of the Sathing Phra town with a place named Singkhara-nagara, which rests on the work of Amara Srisuchat rather than on an inscription or a foreign notice.